 A research study conducted at the University of Nebraska-Lincoln (UNL) identified techniques for generating a highly-accurate, algorithmic road path which could be utilized within a framework of autonomous vehicle operations or as a driver assistance system.
 The system utilizes precisely-mapped road path coordinates, vehicle-to-roadside infrastructure (V2I) wireless communication to relay updates in road path and to assist with vehicle triangulation, and a vehicle positioning and reaction algorithm.

-The objective of this paper is to describe the framework for identifying boundary conditions for highly-accurate road path descriptions, including geospatial and non-holonomic boundary conditions, and to use those boundary conditions to formulate highly-accurate mathematical representations of lane corridors.
-The lane paths must be smooth, differentiable, and comprised of deterministic and reproducible representations of geospatial road data.
+The objective of this paper is to describe the framework for identifying boundary conditions for highly accurate road path descriptions, including geospatial and non-holonomic boundary conditions, and to use those boundary conditions to formulate highly accurate mathematical representations of lane corridors.
+The lane paths must be smooth, differentiable, and comprise deterministic and reproducible representations of geospatial road data.

 Path Prediction in Autonomous Vehicles

 In this paper, a path is defined a connection in between two points (i.e. Point A to Point B).
 Any curve which connects two points is therefore a possible path, as shown in Figure 1.
 The optimized path is identified as the path which closely follows the geometry of a lane centerline, is continuous and differentiable across segments, and minimizes mathematical instabilities or irregularities.
-Vehicle trajectory is defined as the path that the vehicle CG followed between two points (i.e., trace-line).
+Vehicle trajectory is defined as the path that the vehicle CG follows between two points (i.e., trace-line).